rootwork/hugo-module-site/README.md

+**Local theme testing branch**: This is a branch I use internally for testing themes.
+This was my original use case for figuring out Hugo modules.
+Feel free to look around, but no guarantee that this branch is in a currently usable state.
+For a better walk-through, switch over to the `main` branch.

+The rest of the readme is replicated from `main`.

+---

 # Hugo module testing site

 This repo serves as an example of how to load both themes and content as Hugo